common-workflow-lab/2020-covid-19-bh/SOP-gatk-SARS-CoV-2.md

 Where

-AddOrReplaceReadGroup.jar - Picard tool to merge all read groups and assign single read group ID.
+AddOrReplaceReadGroup - Picard tool to merge all read groups and assign single read group ID.

 input_file - Alignment file in .sam format.